 How do I proceed?

-> I offer Authentic Movement 1:1 and small group sessions if you are interested in:
+I offer Authentic Movement 1:1 (online & in-person) and small group sessions if you are interested in:

-> – Personal development and growth
+– Personal development and growth

 – Creative process and those working in the arts or research

 -Exploring the connection with the Sacred and supporting ones spiritual practice.

 For 1:1 online or in-person sessions get in touch to book.

 – A clearer connection to our bodies inner impulses, emotions, sensations

 – Ways to communicate these embodied experiences by developing clearer language that conveys this.

 – An attitude of loving kindness towards the self and acceptance

 – Coming into conscious relationship with the numinous, subtle energies or the Sacred.